-Blackbox Migration Process
+5.2 Blackbox Migration Process

 The goal of black box migration is to reproduce a near identical copy of the currently running workload.
-However, there will always be small differences between the two workloads after migration is complete, notably some services are disabled or enabled depending on the target machine image being created (refer to Changes to Service State Based on Target).
+However, there will always be small differences between the two workloads after migration is complete, notably some services are disabled or enabled depending on the target machine image being created (refer to Service State).
 When scanning a system the following information is detected:

 - all the files and packages on the system (including configuration information).
 If you have selected a scan

 without overlay, then extra files and specific configuration information will be detected but will not be included

 in the report.

 - network settings including all NICs.
 Note that if the first card is static, it will be changed to DHCP.

 - root and user password (encrypted)

-- timezone
+- timezone.
+As part of the generation, UForge will use the same timezone as the original system.
+UForge creates a symbolic link for /etc/localtime that point to the timezone set in /usr/share/zoneinfo.

 - · keyboard settings

 - · kernel parameters

 - · users and groups

 - · SSH keys

 - filesystem layout (partitioning)

 - SELinux settings (for Linux only).
 When SELinux is detected on the migrated system, the /.autorelabel file is added to the file system in order to relabel it on first boot.